avlind/adk-2-ae-2-as/README.md

 # **Disclaimer**
 > **Please be aware that the scripts and tools provided in this repository are offered "as-is" and for experimental/demonstration purposes.
 You use them at your own risk.**
 >
 > The Google Cloud Platform (GCP) APIs, particularly those related to Agent Engine and associated services, are subject to rapid changes and updates.
-While efforts are made to keep these samples current, **the functionality of the included deployment scripts and utilities is only tested and confirmed to work as of Jun 16, 2025.** Beyond this date, compatibility or functionality is not guaranteed without updates.
+While efforts are made to keep these samples current, **the functionality of the included deployment scripts and utilities is only tested and confirmed to work as of Aug 12, 2025.** Beyond this date, compatibility or functionality is not guaranteed without updates.
 Always refer to the official GCP documentation for the latest API specifications and best practices.

 # ADK Samples with Deployment Scripts